Go HomeAstrology Menu

 Books for Digging Much Deeper into the spirit of Hermes - The following books are not recommended for folks simply wanting to know more about their Sun Sign.

-This is my most traditional reading suggestion.
+This is my most traditional astrological reading suggestion.
 Focus of the book is on the astrological planets of Mercury, Venus, and Mars looked at from an archetypal perspective.

 The Greek mythology of Hermes written by my all time personal favorite mythologist.
 Quoted in this article, however this is not written from an astrological perspective.

-Hermes And His Children - Rafael Lopez-Pedraza
+Hermes and His Children - Rafael Lopez-Pedraza at Amazon

 Home > Astrology > Mercurius > Dig Deeper Into Mercury